Best OpenClaw Hosting in 2026: Security-First Comparison

 Is there a free trial for OpenClaw managed hosting?

-ClawTrust offers a 5-day free trial on Starter and Pro plans with no credit card required. xCloud has a 7-day money-back guarantee (you pay first).
+ClawTrust offers a 5-day free trial on Starter and Pro plans. xCloud has a 7-day money-back guarantee (you pay first).
 Hostinger has a 30-day money-back guarantee (you pay first).
 Oracle Cloud offers a free tier for self-hosting with limited specs.

 What is the cheapest OpenClaw hosting in 2026?

 Oracle Cloud's free tier is the cheapest at $0/mo, but requires significant setup and has limited specs.
 Contabo VPS starts at $4.99/mo and Hostinger at $13.99/mo (renewal rate).
 These are self-managed options with no included security, monitoring, or AI budget controls.
-Managed hosting starts at $24/mo (xCloud) or $79/mo (ClawTrust).
+Managed hosting starts at $24/mo (xCloud) or from $55/mo (ClawTrust, which includes AI credits and a 5-day free trial).

 Does OpenClaw managed hosting include AI model costs?

 It depends on the provider.
-ClawTrust includes AI credits with every plan ($5/mo on Starter, $10/mo on Pro, $30/mo on Enterprise) with hard spending caps. xCloud does not include AI credits and requires you to bring your own API keys with no spending cap.
-Hostinger offers Nexos AI credits as an add-on at roughly a 90-100% markup over direct API pricing.
+ClawTrust includes AI credits with every plan ($5/mo on Starter, $10/mo on Pro, $30/mo on Enterprise) with hard spending caps so you never get a surprise bill. xCloud does not include AI credits and requires you to bring your own API keys with no spending cap.
+DIY options (Contabo, Hostinger, DigitalOcean) require you to set up and pay for AI API access separately.

 How long does OpenClaw managed hosting setup take?